JakubCnota/football-data-analysis/README.md

 After careful consideration, the market_value_in_eur and highest_market_value_in_eur columns were intentionally retained in the dimension table.
 Rationale: While this information also exists transactionally in player_valuations, keeping these key performance indicators directly in the players dimension is a deliberate denormalization strategy.
 It significantly boosts report performance for common operations like sorting and filtering by player value, and simplifies the user experience by providing ready-to-use measures.

+README Entry: Engineering a Dynamic Calendar Dimension
+Overview: A Hybrid Approach to Time Intelligence
+To enable sophisticated time-based analysis, a dedicated Calendar Dimension (dim_Calendar) was created.
+This is a fundamental best practice in business intelligence, as it provides a stable and attribute-rich foundation for all time intelligence functions.

+A hybrid approach was adopted to construct this dimension, leveraging the strengths of both SQL Server and Power Query:

+SQL Server was used for its high-performance, set-based processing capabilities to generate the raw, continuous sequence of dates.
+Power Query was then used to integrate this calendar into the existing data model and prepare the fact tables for their relationship with this new dimension.
+Part 1: High-Performance Date Generation in SQL Server The core of the calendar table—a continuous sequence of dates spanning the entire scope of the project's data—was generated using a T-SQL script in SQL Server.

+Implementation Steps in SQL:

+Static Date Range Definition: To ensure stability and accommodate future data, a fixed date range was defined (e.g., from 1993-07-01 to 2026-07-01).
+This approach was chosen over dynamic range finding to create a robust and predictable time axis.
+Table Structure Creation: A new table, dbo.dim_Calendar, was created with a predefined schema.
+This included a primary key (DateKey in YYYYMMDD integer format), a FullDate column, and numerous attribute columns (e.g., YearNum, MonthName, DayOfWeek, QuarterName).
+Iterative Row Generation: A WHILE loop was used to iterate from the defined start date to the end date, inserting one row for each day into the dim_Calendar table.
+During the INSERT operation, both the FullDate and the DateKey primary key were populated simultaneously to ensure data integrity.
+Attribute Calculation: After the primary data generation, a single, efficient UPDATE statement was executed to calculate and populate all descriptive attributes for every date in the table (e.g., deriving MonthName from FullDate).
+Rationale for Using SQL Server:

+Performance: T-SQL is exceptionally efficient at generating large, set-based data like a multi-decade calendar.
+Scalability: The resulting table is a persistent, reusable asset in the database, available to any other analytical tool.
+Robustness: The scripted approach is fully documented, repeatable, and independent of the primary data transformation workflow in Power Query.
+Part 2: Integration and Model Refactoring in Power Query Once the dim_Calendar table was created in SQL Server, it was integrated into the Excel data model via Power Query.
+The primary task was to refactor the fact tables to use the new calendar dimension.

+Implementation Steps in Power Query:

+Import Calendar Dimension: A new query was created to connect to the SQL Server database and import the dbo.dim_Calendar table into the Power Query Editor.
+It was renamed to Calendar.

+Refactoring Fact Tables: Each fact table containing a date column (e.g., games, transfers, player_valuations) underwent a transformation to replace its native date column with the corresponding DateKey from the Calendar dimension.
+This was achieved through the following sub-process for each fact table:

+Merge Operation: The fact table was merged (Left Outer Join) with the Calendar query, using the native date column (e.g., games[date]) and Calendar[FullDate] as the join keys.
+Key Expansion: The resulting nested table column was expanded to bring only the DateKey into the fact table.
+Schema Cleansing: The original, now-redundant native date column was removed.
+The new DateKey column was positioned with other keys.
+Final Outcome:

+The data model now contains a single, authoritative Calendar dimension.
+All fact tables have been successfully refactored to include a DateKey foreign key, replacing their disparate date columns.
+This clean, star-schema structure, with a dedicated Calendar dimension, fully enables advanced time intelligence calculations and provides a consistent, user-friendly experience for filtering and analyzing data over time.
+The final relationships between the Calendar and the fact tables are established in the Power Pivot data model.